ralna/GALAHAD/doc/Julia/rst-dir/l2rt_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of equations (i.e., rows of :math:`A`), :math:`m > 0`
+		- is a scalar variable of type Int32 that holds the number of equations (i.e., rows of :math:`A`), :math:`m > 0`

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables (i.e., columns of :math:`A`), :math:`n > 0`
+		- is a scalar variable of type Int32 that holds the number of variables (i.e., columns of :math:`A`), :math:`n > 0`

 	*
 		- power

-		- is a scalar of type double, that holds the regularization power, :math:`p \geq 2`
+		- is a scalar of type T that holds the regularization power, :math:`p \geq 2`

 	*
 		- weight

-		- is a scalar of type double, that holds the regularization weight, :math:`\sigma > 0`
+		- is a scalar of type T that holds the regularization weight, :math:`\sigma > 0`

 	*
 		- shift

-		- is a scalar of type double, that holds the shift, :math:`\mu`
+		- is a scalar of type T that holds the shift, :math:`\mu`

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the solution :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the solution :math:`x`.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- u

-		- is a one-dimensional array of size m and type double, that should be used and reset appropriately when status = 1 to 5 as directed by status.
+		- is a one-dimensional array of size m and type T that should be used and reset appropriately when status = 1 to 5 as directed by status.

 	*
 		- v

-		- is a one-dimensional array of size n and type double, that should be used and reset appropriately when status = 1 to 5 as directed by status.
+		- is a one-dimensional array of size n and type T that should be used and reset appropriately when status = 1 to 5 as directed by status.

 .. index:: pair: function; l2rt_information
 .. _doxid-galahad__l2rt_8h_1a4fa18245556cf87b255b2b9ac5748ca9: